cellsjs/pisco-recipe-generator/README.md

     npm install -g pisco-recipe-generator

-Then `pisco-recipe-generator` command is available.
+Then `recipe-generator` command will be available.